zem360/anomaly-detection-architecture/README.md

 An architectural overview of an anomaly detection system.

 ## Description
 The document gives an architectural overview of an anomaly detection system that identifies anomalous ETL jobs that populate the data warehouse.

-The Business Intelligence team is responsible for maintaining the data warehouse.The data warehouse is populated by different ETL jobs.
-The anomaly detection system identifies ETL jobs that ran successfully, but have discrepancy
-in the imported data.
+The Business Intelligence team is responsible for maintaining the data warehouse.
+The data warehouse is populated by different ETL jobs.
+The anomaly detection system identifies ETL jobs that ran successfully, but have discrepancy in the imported data.
 Like the number of rows being populated in the data warehouse not being in the expected range.

 ## Overview